 You don’t have to like VW’s to go to Vdub at the Pub but if you do then you’ll love it even more!
-This annual event is held on a very picturesque spot next to the River Stour in Wimborne Minster and it's perfect for a group of friends or family weekend away.
+This annual event is held in a very picturesque spot next to the River Stour in Wimborne Minster and it's perfect for a group of friends or family weekend away.

-Myself and 2 friends arrived late on the Friday afternoon after a couple of dramas which included me forgetting to bring tent pegs, apparently they are pretty vital if you don’t want your tent to fly away!
+Myself and 2 friends arrived late on the Friday afternoon after a couple of dramas which included me forgetting to bring tent pegs.
+Apparently they are pretty vital if you don’t want your tent to fly away!

 When we drove in we were informed where the family camping areas were located and were invited to pitch wherever we pleased for the next couple of days.
-Since I’d left the little darlings with Daddy for the weekend I decided it would be nice for us to pitch by the river and off we went to the far end of the campsite where it was much quieter.
+Since I’d left the little darlings with daddy for the weekend I decided it would be nice for us to pitch by the river and off we went to the far end of the campsite where it was much quieter.

 It was one of the hottest weekends of the year and once the tents were up (with a little help from a nice gentlemen passer-by) we opened a bottle of wine to celebrate in the early evening sun.

 Although this is a very family friendly festival I hadn’t been camping with friends since I was a teenager so I let my hair down, put on my festival skirt and off we went to the marquee where we found a DJ and bar.
 The next few hours went by in the blink of an eye as we enjoyed a drink or 3, chatted to random people, laughed and danced the night away to some great music.